 Your body uses sunshine to make its own vitamin D. Vitamin D is found in foods such as egg yolks, liver, and saltwater fish.
-It is added to many food products, such as milk and soft margarine.
+It is also added to many food products, such as milk, orange juices, yogurts, margarines, and soy beverages.
 You can also get it as a natural health product, often combined with calcium.

 Vitamin D recommendations vary from province to province.
 Talk with your doctor about how much vitamin D you need.
 Health Canada and Osteoporosis Canada recommend that Canadian adults take daily vitamin D supplements.

 The vitamin D test is also called the 25-hydroxy vitamin D, or 25(OH)D, test.

 Why It Is Done

 You may need this test if you:

 How To Prepare